wademix/team_dragonbones/README.md

 ## Solution to task

-Store blog posts in a json file and retrieve upon request.
+Store blog posts as markdown and retrieve upon request.
 The title of the post and user authentication ID would make for unique file names.

 ## Contributions